Ministry Of Health And Medical Education

 The Future of Healthcare in Iran

-The Ministry of Health and Medical Education plays a pivotal role in shaping the future of healthcare in Iran.
+The Ministry of Health and Medical Education plays a important role in shaping the future of healthcare in Iran.
 Its strategic priorities, policies, and programs will have a significant impact on the health and well-being of the Iranian population.

 • Patient-Centered Care: MOHME is committed to providing patient-centered care that is respectful of individual needs and preferences.
 This involves involving patients in decision-making, providing clear and understandable information, and ensuring that patients have access to the support they need.